invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 better than yesterday
 ---------------------
 | 8/6/2021
-| Every day is a chance to do better than yesterday.
+| Every day is a chance to live better than yesterday.

 look forward